vikasnkumar/financeta/faq.md

 ## Operating System

-1. Why isn't Microsoft Windows&reg; supported yet ?
+1. Why is it so hard to install on Microsoft Windows&reg; ?

-    Microsoft Windows&reg; will be supported as soon as we have time to test on it and figure out the easiest way to install all the dependencies.
-Currently our focus is to make our software <u>just work</u>.
-If that means, making it <u>just work</u> on some systems first, then that is a priority.
+    Microsoft Windows&reg; does not natively come with Perl, and Perl was originally designed with a Unix-mindset.
+Hence, installing on Microsoft Windows&reg; can be a time consuming task.
+But once installation is complete, it works as well as any other operating system.

 1. Will ready-to-install packages be provided for various operating systems ?